safe-global/safe-core-sdk/packages/protocol-kit/README.md

 - The `isL1SafeMasterCopy` flag

-  There are two versions of the Safe contracts: [GnosisSafe.sol](https://github.com/safe-global/safe-contracts/blob/v1.3.0/contracts/GnosisSafe.sol) that does not trigger events in order to save gas and [GnosisSafeL2.sol](https://github.com/safe-global/safe-contracts/blob/v1.3.0/contracts/GnosisSafeL2.sol) that does, which is more appropriate for L2 networks.
+  There are two versions of the Safe contracts: [Safe.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/Safe.sol) that does not trigger events in order to save gas and [SafeL2.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/SafeL2.sol) that does, which is more appropriate for L2 networks.

-  By default `GnosisSafe.sol` will be only used on Ethereum Mainnet.
-For the rest of the networks where the Safe contracts are already deployed, the `GnosisSafeL2.sol` contract will be used unless you add the `isL1SafeMasterCopy` flag to force the use of the `GnosisSafe.sol` contract.
+  By default `Safe.sol` will be only used on Ethereum Mainnet.
+For the rest of the networks where the Safe contracts are already deployed, the `SafeL2.sol` contract will be used unless you add the `isL1SafeMasterCopy` flag to force the use of the `Safe.sol` contract.

   ```js
   const safeSdk = await Safe.create({ ethAdapter, safeAddress, isL1SafeMasterCopy: true })